nrfconnect/ncs-example-application/README.md

 where `$BOARD` is the target board.

 You can use the `custom_plank` board found in this repository.
-Note that Zephyr and NCS sample boards may be used if an appropriate overlay is provided (see `app/boards`).
+Note that you can use Zephyr and nRF Connect SDK sample boards if an appropriate overlay is provided (see `app/boards`).

 A sample debug configuration is also provided.
 To apply it, run the following
 command: